- Meetings & Events

 Attachments or images are not sent to the list.

 To have an item posted, please use the submission form.
 Due to the nature of the list and the volume of posts, the AMS cannot send "confirmation" posts or enter into extensive correspondence regarding posts.
 Those seeking to confirm postings should look in the archives (links above).

 Posts are not removed from the bulletin boards once posted.

 Appeals to AMS-Announce Decisions.
 Decision appeals may be made to the AMS Communications Committee.
 The petitioner should explain why the announcement decision made by the AMS office staff should be overturned, and provide background correspondence in support of the appeal.
 The Committee on Communications, in consultation with the AMS office staff involved with the initial decision, will consider such an appeal and respond within two weeks.
 The decision of the Communications Committee is final.

-Further information: Please contact Bob Judd at the AMS if other questions arise.
+Further information: Please contact the AMS Office if other questions arise.